When shopping in your store, customers want what they want, when they want it, and where they want it.

-By integrating your POS with your warehouse inventory or that of third-party vendors, you can easily achieve endless aisle.
+By integrating your POS with your warehouse inventory or third-party vendors, you can easily achieve an endless aisle.
 The solution should be equipped to capture customer shipping details, preferred shipping method, and transact in-store and non-stocked items all on one, easy transaction.
-When integrated, the POS can then notify the warehouse or third party of the order details automatically so items can then be picked, packed and shipped directly to the customer’s preferred location.
+When integrated, the POS can then notify the warehouse or third-party of the order details automatically so items can then be picked, packed and shipped directly to the customer’s preferred location.

 Step 3: Ship From Store

 “Ship from Store” is the ability for your customers to buy a product online or from another location.
 Rather than the purchase getting directly fulfilled from your warehouse or accessory distribution vendor, it gets shipped to a customer from one of your store locations.
 This ensures you are using existing stock that needs to move, rather than buying additional inventory to meet your customer’s needs.

 This can be achieved by integrating your e-commerce site with your inventory management system, ideally your POS, so that availability is shared in real-time.
-And with a great inventory piece to your POS, your sales associates can also view inventory at other locations to be purchased and shipped to the customer from the store with inventory.
+And with a great inventory piece to your POS puzzle, your sales associates can also view inventory at other locations to be purchased and shipped to the customer from the store with inventory.